Ways To Quickly Warm Up A Room

 So if you aren’t using these rooms, turn off the radiators which will allow more heat to be pushed into the rooms you are using.
 Make sure to keep the doors of the unused rooms closed too.

-5. Close air vents on windows
+Close air vents in windows

 close trickle air vents